Alejogb1/job-board/blog-data/why-am-i-getting-a-parsererror-function-variable-struct-or-modifier-declaration-expected-in-solidity.md

 id: "why-am-i-getting-a-parsererror-function-variable-struct-or-modifier-declaration-expected-in-solidity"
 ---

-alright, let's get into this parsererror. "function, variable, struct or modifier declaration expected" in solidity. i've seen this error a bunch of times, and it usually points to a structural issue in your solidity code, not necessarily a logical flaw. think of it as solidity telling you, "hey, i was expecting a building block, but i got something else entirely".
+, let's get into this parsererror. "function, variable, struct or modifier declaration expected" in solidity. i've seen this error a bunch of times, and it usually points to a structural issue in your solidity code, not necessarily a logical flaw. think of it as solidity telling you, "hey, i was expecting a building block, but i got something else entirely".

 basically, solidity has very specific rules about where things should go and what should be inside what. it's like a really picky construction worker – everything has its place, and if something's out of order, they'll throw their hands up and say it's not going to work.

 i remember this one time back when i was working on a decentralized lottery system, i kept getting this error and it was driving me nuts. i was trying to define a mapping inside a function, something i wouldn't even consider doing now, but, back then, my knowledge of solidity was still fairly new. spent a good few hours with a friend tracing every line, only to find i had misplaced the declaration. classic mistake.

-so, what's likely happening is that you're trying to declare something (a function, variable, struct or modifier) in a place where it's not allowed. let's break down where these things *should* be located:
+so, what's likely happening is that you're trying to declare something (a function, variable, struct or modifier) in a place where it's not allowed. let's break down where these things _should_ be located:

 **1. contracts, libraries, and interfaces: the main containers**